ocf/puppet/README.md

 ## Making and testing changes
 ### Your puppet environment

+Every staffer owns a _puppet environment_.
+A puppet environment is a copy of this repository which you can use for testing out changes to this puppet code.

 Puppet environments are stored on the puppetmaster in `/opt/puppet/env/`.
-Each user should have their own environment with the same name as their user name:
+Each staffer's environment has the same name as their user name:

-    ckuehl@lightning:~$ ls -l /opt/puppet/env
+    ckuehl@lightning:~$ ls -l /opt/puppet/env/
     drwxr-xr-x 6 ckuehl  ocf  4.0K Nov  5 11:04 ckuehl
     drwxr-xr-x 5 daradib ocf  4.0K Aug 11 22:53 daradib
     drwxr-xr-x 5 tzhu    ocf  4.0K Sep  2 17:46 tzhu